 There’s something about Outback Queensland, and you won’t find it anywhere else.

-Where else can you immerse yourself in ancient outback mud bath, outside?
+Where else can you immerse yourself into a luxurious Artesian Bath ?
 Check out the Windorah International Yabby Races to watch the eight legged animals crawl their way to the finish line, compete in a dunny derby at the Outback Festival in Winton (yes we’re talking about toilets), and visit one of two places in the world where you can walk on the wing of a plane.

 Synonymous with ‘road trip country’, Outback Queensland is known for its travelling adventures.
 Part of those adventures are the wacky signs you’ll come across along the way that remind you how far out ‘woop woop’ you really are.